gdaless20/Pinball/README.md

 ## Instructions

-To operate the pinball macine there are a few steps you must follow!
+To operate the pinball machine, follow these steps:

-1st- Plug in the extension cord into the wall
+1. Plug in the extension cord into the wall.
+2. Connect the power source to the solenoid.
+3. Flip the spinning plate switch located underneath the machine.

+Once these steps are completed, you are ready to play!

+To start playing:
+1. Pull the plunger back to your desired starting strength.
+The farther you pull it back, the faster it will go.
+2. Utilize the knobs on either side of the machine to activate the flippers.
+Pressing in will cause the flippers to activate.

+With these instructions, you'll be racking up scores in the thousands in no time!
+Keep practicing and improving your skills.

 ## Analysis

+To watch our end of year recap please [click here](https://youtu.be/OqsA-FRxq2o)